Tyrone Bell

-Tyrone Bell (born October 20, 1974) is a former defensive back in the National Football League.
+Tyrone Bell (born October 20, 1974) is an American former professional defensive back in the National Football League (NFL) and Canadian Football League (CFL).

-Biography
+Early life

 Bell was born Tyrone Edward Bell in West Point, Mississippi.

-Career
+Professional career

-Bell was drafted in the sixth round of the 1999 NFL Draft by the San Diego Chargers and would spend that season with the Green Bay Packers.
+Bell was selected in the sixth round of the 1999 NFL draft by the San Diego Chargers with the 178th overall pick.
+He would spend that season with the Green Bay Packers.
 He played at the collegiate level at the University of North Alabama.
 He also played for the BC Lions and Memphis Maniax.

-Other work
+Personal life

 Bell is currently a Senior Vice President of Primerica Financial Services in Huntsville, Alabama.